 - Significant Calorie Burn: Aside from burning calories in the moment, strengthening the large lower body muscles can really ramp up the base metabolic rate, helping the body burn more calories throughout the day, says Swartz.
 If weight loss is part of your fitness goals, then this is a benefit to consider.

 - They Promote Core Stability: Squats are a great way to build your core, Swartz says.
 “The entire lumbopelvic-hip-complex is active throughout a squat, which means the core stabilizers must work—and get stronger—to perform squats correctly,” he points out.

 - They Aid in Mobility: Blending muscle strength with range of motion allows greater joint mobility, “which essentially means being able to move more freely without poor compensations,” says Swartz.

-- They Promote Muscle Activation: Many of our muscles—especially the glutes—will effectively "shut down" neurologically if we sit around too much, according to Swartz.
+- They Promote Muscle Activation: Many of our muscles—especially the glutes—will effectively "shut down" if we sit around too much (muscle atrophy), according to Swartz.
 And this can increase the risk of injury due to poor compensation patterns.
-“On the flipside, activated glutes can greatly increase athletic performance and overall movement for life.” he says.
+“On the flip side, activated glutes can greatly increase athletic performance and overall movement for life.” he says.